TypeError

 I add a line for a float in

-test_type_error.py9 src.type_error.false() 10 src.type_error.true() 11 src.type_error.an_integer() 12 src.type_error.a_float()the terminal shows AttributeError
+test_type_error.py9 src.type_error.false() 10 src.type_error.true() 11 src.type_error.an_integer() 12 src.type_error.a_float()the terminal is my friend, and shows AttributeError

 AttributeError: module 'src.type_error' has no attribute 'a_float'I add the name and point it to a float in

-type_error.py13def an_integer(): 14 return 1234 15 16 17a_float = 1.234TypeError: 'float' object is not callableI make
+type_error.py13def an_integer(): 14 return 1234 15 16 17a_float = 1.234the terminal is my friend, and shows TypeError

-a_floata function13def an_integer(): 14 return 1234 15 16 17def a_float(): 18 return 1.234the test passes.
+a_floata function to make it callable13def an_integer(): 14 return 1234 15 16 17def a_float(): 18 return 1.234the test passes.
 I can call a function, I cannot call a float, integer, boolean or None

 I add a line for a string (anything in quotes) in

-test_type_error.py10 src.type_error.true() 11 src.type_error.an_integer() 12 src.type_error.a_float() 13 src.type_error.a_string()the terminal shows AttributeError
+test_type_error.py10 src.type_error.true() 11 src.type_error.an_integer() 12 src.type_error.a_float() 13 src.type_error.a_string()the terminal is my friend, and shows AttributeError

 AttributeError: module 'src.type_error' has no attribute 'a_string'I add the name and point it to a string in

-type_error.py17def a_float(): 18 return 1.234 19 20 21a_string = 'a string'TypeError: 'str' object is not callableI change
+type_error.py17def a_float(): 18 return 1.234 19 20 21a_string = 'a string'the terminal is my friend, and shows TypeError

 a_stringto a function17def a_float(): 18 return 1.234 19 20 21def a_string(): 22 return 'a string'the test passes.
 I can call a function.
-I cannot call a string, a float, integer, boolean or None
+I cannot call a string, float, integer, boolean or None

 I add a failing line for a tuple (anything in parentheses

-(), separated by a comma) intest_type_error.py11 src.type_error.an_integer() 12 src.type_error.a_float() 13 src.type_error.a_string() 14 src.type_error.a_tuple()the terminal shows AttributeError
+(), separated by a comma) intest_type_error.py11 src.type_error.an_integer() 12 src.type_error.a_float() 13 src.type_error.a_string() 14 src.type_error.a_tuple()the terminal is my friend, and shows AttributeError

 AttributeError: module 'src.type_error' has no attribute 'a_tuple'I add the name and point it to a tuple in

-type_error.py21def a_string(): 22 return 'a string' 23 24 25a_tuple = (1, 2, 3, 'n')TypeError: 'tuple' object is not callableI change it to a function
+type_error.py21def a_string(): 22 return 'a string' 23 24 25a_tuple = (1, 2, 3, 'n')the terminal is my friend, and shows TypeError

 21def a_string(): 22 return 'a string' 23 24 25def a_tuple(): 26 return (1, 2, 3, 'n')the test passes.
 I can call a function.
-I cannot call a tuple, string, float, integer boolean or None
+I cannot call a tuple, string, float, integer, boolean or None

 I add another line to

-test_type_error.py12 src.type_error.a_float() 13 src.type_error.a_string() 14 src.type_error.a_tuple() 15 src.type_error.a_list()the terminal shows AttributeError
+test_type_error.py12 src.type_error.a_float() 13 src.type_error.a_string() 14 src.type_error.a_tuple() 15 src.type_error.a_list()the terminal is my friend, and shows AttributeError

 AttributeError: module 'src.type_error' has no attribute 'a_list'I add the name and point it to a list (anything in square brackets (

-[]) intype_error.py25def a_tuple(): 26 return (1, 2, 3, 'n') 27 28 29a_list = [1, 2, 3, 'n']TypeError: 'list' object is not callableI change
+[]) intype_error.py25def a_tuple(): 26 return (1, 2, 3, 'n') 27 28 29a_list = [1, 2, 3, 'n']the terminal is my friend, and shows TypeError

 a_listto a function25def a_tuple(): 26 return (1, 2, 3, 'n') 27 28 29def a_list(): 30 return [1, 2, 3, 'n']the test passes.
 I can call a function, I cannot call a list, tuple, string, float, integer, boolean or None